YottaDB/YDBDoc/AdminOpsGuide/monitoring.rst

 YottaDB processes issued with the JOB command create .mje and .mjo files for their STDERR and STDOUT respectively.
 Analyze non-empty .mje files.
 Design your application and/or operational processes to remove or archive .mjo files once they are no longer needed.

-Use the environment variable gtm_procstuckexec to trigger monitoring for processes holding a resource for an unexpectedly long time. $gtm_procstuckexec specifies a shell command or a script to execute when any of the following conditions occur:
+Use the environment variable ydb_procstuckexec to trigger monitoring for processes holding a resource for an unexpectedly long time. $ydb_procstuckexec specifies a shell command or a script to execute when any of the following conditions occur:

 * An explicit MUPIP FREEZE or an implicit freeze, such as for a BACKUP or INTEG -ONLINE that lasts longer than one minute.
 * MUPIP actions find kill_in_prog (KILLs in progress) to be non-zero after a one minute wait on a region.
 * BUFOWNERSTUCK, INTERLOCK_FAIL, JNLPROCSTUCK, SHUTDOWN, WRITERSTUCK, MAXJNLQIOLOCKWAIT, MUTEXLCKALERT, SEMWT2LONG, and COMMITWAITPID operator messages are being logged.

-The shell script or command pointed to by gtm_procstuckexec can send an alert, take corrective actions, and log information.
+The shell script or command pointed to by ydb_procstuckexec can send an alert, take corrective actions, and log information.

 .. note::
    Make sure user processes have sufficient space and permissions to run the shell command/script.
 For example, for the script to invoke the debugger, the process must be of the same group or have a way to elevate privileges.